rewgs/open-stage-control-ts/resources/docs/docs/getting-started/running-with-node.md

 It is possible to run the server in headless mode using [Node.js](https://nodejs.org/en/download/package-manager/).
-This allows running OSC on systems that

 1. Install [Node.js](https://nodejs.org/en/download/package-manager/)